pseuxide/react-inspector/README.md

 # pseuxide's fork - react inspector for docker users

 A version which applied shitty workaround of docker path problem for my personal use.
-It's a dumb way but I'd b ok as long as it works.
+It's by no means a perfect way but I'd b ok as long as it works.

 As [this issue](https://github.com/hand-dot/react-inspector/issues/3) from original repo states, when u involve docker in ur development, react-inspector might misunderstand the file path depend on ur Dockerfile setting.

 I integrated an ugly UI to dynamically correct erroneous docker paths.
 This ensures path accuracy by substituting incorrect paths with the correct one u specified which effectively solves the docker path problem. up to 3 currently btw.

 Specifying the domain, the replacing only takes place when current tab contains that domain in the URL.
+If u dont specify domain, it'll be interpreted as 'every url'.

 This image is an example of my configuration which will alter the part `/app` with `/Users/pseuxide/works/instabase` of the file path only when im working on `*instabase.host*`.